rdybka/vht/README.md

 - and freewheel rendering
 - fits well between a MIDI controller and Carla/fluidsynth/Zyn
 - fast workflow with lots of keyboard shortcuts
-- allows for "unheard of" time signatures
+- "unheard of" time signatures
-- starts in one second, builds in five
 - fits on a floppy

-The sequencing engine is written in C, has a Python library on top of it, which can be used headless (for generative composition or whatever).
+The sequencing engine is written in C, has a Python library on top of it, which can be used headless (generative composition).
 The GUI is also written in Python and uses GTK through GObject Introspection.

 ## dependencies